HenrINC/open_modded_crew/README.md

 The bot provides a set of commands with a CLI-like syntax that allow users to interact with it and access its functionality.
 By default, only the `/command` and `/service` commands are enabled.
 The `/command` command is used to manage, enable, or disable other commands, while the `/service` command is used to manage services that the bot can provide.
 In this section, we will provide a description of each command and how to use them.
 Additionally, we will show how to add new commands to the bot.

+### Rank Requirements

+Each command has a rank requirement, which is based on the RGSC rank system.
+In this system, the leader (highest rank) is given a rank of 0, the commissioner has a rank of 1, and so on, until the muscle rank, which is 4.

+To restrict access to a command based on rank, you can set a minimum rank requirement for the command.
+For example, if you set the rank requirement to 2, only members with a rank of 2 or higher (which includes lieutenants and above) will be able to use the command.

+To set the rank requirement for a command, use the "--rank" option on either the "-update" or the "-add" switch of the "/command" command

+Example:
+`/command -update style --rank 2`

 ### Using the /command command

 You can use the following switches with the `/command` command: